nemec/clipr/migration-to-2.0.md

 * Removed the property `clipr.Core.IParser.OptionsType` as it was not being used by any consumer of the public interface.
 Inside the `clipr.Core.ParserConfig` derived class, you can find the old property at `clipr.Core.ParserConfig.RootMetadata.RootOptionType`.
+* Renamed `clipr.IOC.IVerbFactory` interface to `IObjectFactory` (along with `ParameterlessVerbFactory` -> `ParameterlessObjectFactory` and `SimpleVerbFactory` -> `SimpleObjectFactory` types) so that they can be reused for post-parse dependency injection as well.
+The property `IParserSettings.VerbFactory` remains under the same name.